ctbo/ChromaCert/docs/userguide.md

 **File/New** or **File/Open ...** the new content will immediately replace the current content.

+The file extension used by this software is ".chroma".

 ## Graph Editing

 After creating a new graph using the **New Graph** menu, some primitive